SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 ## Usage:

-### Turn Follow Mode On, Set Master Midi Follow Channel(s), Set Kit Root Note, Enable/Disable Pop-ups and Enable/Disable Midi Feedback
+### Set Master Midi Follow Channel(s), Set Kit Root Note, Enable/Disable Pop-ups and Enable/Disable Midi Feedback

 To use midi follow mode, you will need to configure the various Midi Follow Mode settings by entering the settings menu and going to the sub menu for Midi -> Midi-Follow

-- In the Midi-Follow > Follow submenu, set this feature to Enabled or Disabled
 - In the Midi-Follow > Channel submenu, set the channel between 1 and 16 for Non-MPE or MPE Lower/Upper for MPE, for Synths (will apply to Synth Clips, Midi Clips, and CV Clips), Kits and Params.
 - In the Midi-Follow > Kit Root Note submenu, set the root note for kits between 1 and 127 in order to map Midi Notes received to Kit rows.
 The root note corresponds to the bottom row in a Kit.
 - In the Midi-Follow > Display Param submenu, enable or disable param pop-ups